Graduate Teacher Certification Requirements

 Pennsylvania’s initial state certification is known as “Instructional I” and is valid for a total of six years.
 (The six years need not be continuous.)
 To continue teaching after six years, teachers must receive an Instructional II Certification.

 Instructional II Certification

 The Instructional II Certification is considered a “permanent” certification.
 (It must, however, be renewed every five years through the fulfillment of continuing education requirements.)
 A teacher applying for Instructional II Certification must have:

 - Instructional I Certification

 - A minimum of three years and a maximum of six years of teaching experience on an Instructional I Teaching Certificate

 - 24 semester-hour (or 36 quarter-hour) credits beyond a bachelor’s degree

 - Completion of an induction program (generally provided by a teacher’s school of employment)

-The PA Educator Certification Tests (PECT) are required for Elementary Certification (Grades PreK-4).
-Students will be required to take the appropriate assessment exam for each area of certification they wish to obtain.
+The PA Educator Certification Tests (PECT) are required for Elementary Certification (Grades PreK–4).
+Students are required to take the appropriate exam for each area of certification sought.